-In terms of lifestyle, I haven’t applied the challenge to products so much, because I plan to use up non-vegan products that I already own, and I don’t have much control over certain products, for example, soaps in my family bathroom at home, which my mum chooses, and soaps in other places too.
+In terms of lifestyle, I haven’t applied the challenge to products so much.
+This is because I plan to use up non-vegan products that I already own.
+Also, I don’t have much control over certain products, for example, soaps in my family bathroom at home, which my mum chooses, and soaps in other places too.
 Once my non-vegan products run out, I intend to replace them with vegan products.
 Where I own several different products of the same type, for example, hand cream and lip balm, I opted to use vegan ones this month, although I will still use up the others.

-Overall, my motivation lowered as the month went on, and I wouldn’t say that my poems improved – they probably got worse on average!
+Overall, my motivation lowered as the month went on, and I wouldn’t say that my poems improved.
+They probably got worse on average!
 But that’s probably because I got fed up of writing one every day, and ran out of ideas.
 My poetry skills have probably improved, and if I write the occasional poem in future, it will be better.

-I thought that I might have trouble finding good titles for my poems, but I actually found that they were usually easy and obvious to come up with.
+Before I started, I thought that I might have trouble finding good titles for my poems, but I actually found that they were usually easy and obvious to come up with.
 The titles were often very simple and short, and not usually the first line of the poem.

 I usually choose vegan options from the menu when eating out, and I have discovered some great local vegan cafes and restaurants which I often visit.
 I did another vegan challenge in September 2018, which you can read about here: September 2018 Challenge and here: Evaluation – September 2018 Challenge.